 IV.B.1.
-The program must integrate the following ACGME Competencies into the curriculum:

-IV.B.1.a) Professionalism

-Fellows must demonstrate a commitment to professionalism and an adherence to ethical principles.
-(Core)

-IV.B.1.b) Patient Care and Procedural Skills
+The program must integrate the following ACGME Competencies into the curriculum: IV.B.1.a) Professionalism Fellows must demonstrate a commitment to professionalism and an adherence to ethical principles.
+(Core) IV.B.1.b) Patient Care and Procedural Skills

-Background and Intent: Quality patient care is safe, effective, timely, efficient, patient-centered, equitable, and designed to improve population health, while reducing per capita costs.
+Background and Intent: Quality patient care is safe, effective, timely, efficient, patientcentered, equitable, and designed to improve population health, while reducing per capita costs.
 In addition, there should be a focus on improving the clinician's well-being as a means to improve patient care and reduce burnout among residents, fellows, and practicing physicians.

 IV.B.1.b).(1) Fellows must be able to provide patient care that is patient- and family-centered, compassionate, equitable, appropriate, and effective for the treatment of health problems and the promotion of health.
-(Core) IV.B.1.b).(1).(a) Fellows must demonstrate competence by following standards for patient care and established guidelines and procedures for patient safety, error reduction, and improved patient outcomes.
-(Core) IV.B.1.b).(1).(b) Fellows must demonstrate competence in: (Core) IV.B.1.b).(1).(b).(i) hemodynamic, respiratory, and neurophysiologic monitoring; (Core) IV.B.1.b).(1).(b).(ii) interpretation of cardiovascular and pulmonary diagnostic test data; (Core)
+(Core) IV.B.1.b).(1).(a) Fellows must demonstrate competence in the comprehensive analgesic/anesthetic management of deliveries, including: (Core) IV.B.1.b).(1).(a).(i) planned vaginal deliveries with a high-risk maternal co-morbidity; (Core) IV.B.1.b).(1).(a).(i).(a) This must include obtaining the appropriate diagnostic testing and consultation and communication with the multi-disciplinary team.
+(Core) IV.B.1.b).(1).(a).(ii) planned vaginal deliveries with high-risk fetal conditions; (Core) IV.B.1.b).(1).(a).(ii).(a) This must include appropriate interpretation of fetal surveillance and consultation with maternal-fetal medicine specialists and neonatologists as to the appropriate obstetric interventions and their timing.
+(Core) IV.B.1.b).(1).(a).(iii) Cesarean deliveries with a high-risk maternal co-morbidity; and, (Core) IV.B.1.b).(1).(a).(iii).(a) This must include application of broad anesthetic principles and techniques in creating a comprehensive anesthetic care plan.
+(Core) IV.B.1.b).(1).(a).(iii).(b) This must include collaborative management between anesthesiologists and obstetricians of patients with abnormal placentation.
+(Core)